Deadlock Resolution and Recursive Feasibility in MPC-based Multi-robot Trajectory Generation

 \item[$\bullet$] Effectiveness and performance of the proposed algorithm are validated extensively by numerical simulations against other state-of-the-art methods including iSCP~\cite{Chen2015}, DMPC~\cite{Luis2019} and BVC~\cite{Zhou2017}.
 Our method shows a significant increase in both success rate and feasibility, especially for large-scale crowed and high-speed scenarios.

 \item[$\bullet$] Hardware experiments are carried out using nano quadrotors Crazyflies in a workspace captured by an indoor motion capture system OptiTrack.
-Up to $20$ nano quadrotors successfully perform experiments of antipodal transitions in 2D and 3D, which further validates the applicability of the proposed algorithms on real-time platforms.
+Up to $20$ nano quadrotors successfully perform experiments of antipodal transitions in 2D and 3D, validating the applicability of the proposed algorithms on real-time platforms.

 \end{itemize}